datastax/csharp-driver/doc/upgrade-guide/upgrade-from-dse-driver/README.md

 This guide is intended for users of the DSE driver that plan to migrate to this driver, i.e., `CassandraCSharpDriver`.

+This guide was written with version 3 of the unified driver in mind but most of it is valid for version 4.
+There's also [this guide](../upgrade-to-4x) that helps users update from version 3 to version 4 so DSE driver users should find it useful since the unified driver 3 shares most of its API with DSE Driver 2.

-This driver now supports all DataStax products and features, such as Unified Authentication, Kerberos, geo types and graph traversal executions, allowing you to use a single driver for Apache Cassandra, DSE or other DataStax products.
+This driver now (since version `3.13`) supports all DataStax products and features, such as Unified Authentication, Kerberos, geo types and graph traversal executions, allowing you to use a single driver for Apache Cassandra, DSE or other DataStax products.

 ## Changes to default settings